 Licorice shows its action on nervous, respiratory digestive, reproductive and excretory organs.
-It has anti-inflammatory and antacid properties and hence it helps in hyperacidity, gastritis and ulcers of mouth, peptic, gastric and duodenal.
-Liquorice is used to stop bleeding from intestine.
+It has anti-inflammatory and antacid properties and hence it helps in hyperacidity, gastritis, and ulcers of the mouth, peptic, gastric and duodenal.
+Licorice is used to stop bleeding from intestine.
 As it is moistening it helps in constipation.
-Liquorice protects the liver and is given in case of hepatitis and chronic liver disease.
+Licorice protects the liver and is given in case of hepatitis and chronic the liver disease.

-In respiratory disorders such as asthma, bronchitis, wheezing, phlegm, sore throat, laryngitis, tonsillitis, hoarseness of voice etc. Liquorice is useful.
-It has heavy and unctuous properties and hence sooths the sore throat.
+Respiratory disorders such as asthma, bronchitis, wheezing, phlegm, sore throat, laryngitis, tonsillitis, hoarseness of voice, etc. Licorice is useful.
+It has heavy and unctuous properties and hence soothes the sore throat.

-Liquorice rejuvenates whole reproductive system and increases semen.
+Licorice rejuvenates the whole reproductive system and increases semen.
 Due to cooling and anti-inflammatory effects, it is useful in inflammations of the urinary tract, cystitis, painful, burning urination.
 Here are few remedies using licorice or Mulethi which can be done at home to cure various clinical conditions.

-Take Mulethi leaves and apply on affected area.
+Take Mulethi leaves and apply on the affected area.

 Cold and Cough, Upper respiratory infections